tari-labs/tari-university/src/cryptography/bulletproofs-and-mimblewimble/MainReport.md

 | <b>Practical</b>     | yes             | yes             | not   quite                           | somewhat     | yes            |
 | <b>Assumptions</b>   | discrete   log  | non-falsifiable | quantum secure One-way Function (OWF) | discrete log | discrete   log |

-## Applications for Bulletproofs

-Bulletproofs have wide application ([[1]], [[3]], [[6]]) and can be efficiently used for :

-- Rangeproofs
-  - Rangeproofs are proofs that a secret value, which has been encrypted or committed to, lies in a certain interval.
-It prevents any numbers coming near the magnitude of a large prime, say $ 2^{256} $, that can cause wrap around when adding a small number, e.g. proof that $ x \in [0,2^{52} - 1] $.
-- Merkle proofs
-  - In this context a full node (*verifier*) maintains a complete copy of the merkle tree and a thin node (*prover*) wants to be convinced that a certain transaction <code>t</code> is included in the merkle tree in some block <code>B</code> with block header <code>H</code>.  [[7]] This proof between the *verifier* and *prover* can be done with Bulletproofs as a NIZK.
-- Proof of solvency
-  - Proofs of solvency are a specialized application of merkle proofs; coins can be added into a giant merkle tree.
-It can then be proven that some outputs are in the merkle tree and that those outputs add up to some amount that the cryptocurrency exchange claims they have have control over without revealing any private information.
-A Bitcoin exchange with 2 million customers need approximately 18GB to prove solvency in a confidential manner using the Provisions protocol.
-Using Bulletproofs and its variant protocols proposed in [[1]] this size could be reduced to approximately 62MB.
-- Multi-signatures with deterministic nonces
-  - With bulletproofs every signatory can prove that their nonce was generated deterministically.
-A sha256 arithmetic circuit could be used in a deterministic way to show that the de-randomized nonces were generated deterministically.
-This will still work if one signatory were to leave the conversation and rejoin later on, with no memory of interacting with the other parties they were previously interacting with.
-- Scriptless Scripts
-  - Scriptless scripts is a way to do smart contracts exploiting the linear property of Schnorr signatures, using an older form of zero-knowledge proofs called a sigma protocol.
-This can now all be done with bulletproofs, which could be extended to allow assets that are functions of other assets - crypto derivatives perhaps.
-- Assets / smart contracts / crypto-derivatives
-  - A bulletproof can be calculated as a short proof for an arbitrary computation in a smart contract, thereby creating privacy-preserving smart contracts.
-- Verifiable shuffles
-  - When a proof is needed that one list of values $x_1, ... , x_n$ is a permutation of a second list of values  $y_1, ... , y_n$ it is called a verifiable shuffle.
-It has many applications in for example voting and solvency proofs.
-Currently the most efficient shuffle has size $O \sqrt{n}$.
-Bulletproofs can be used very efficiently to prove verifiable shuffles of size $O \log(n)$.

 ## Interesting Bulletproof Implementation Snippets